Backpacker travel insurance, what a boring subject… I’ll try to be brief as my preferred topic of writting are backpacking adventures!

 When I decided to travel for a long time, it’s only obvious that the chances of an accident are higher so I looked deeper into the subject.

-After doing my homework, my current backpacking insurance cover for my Year of Adventures is with TrueTraveller.
+After doing my homework, my current backpacker travel insurance cover for my Year of Adventures is with TrueTraveller.

-Why I got my travel insurance with TrueTraveller
+Why I got my backpacker travel insurance with TrueTraveller

 They offer different packages depending on the sort of stuff you aim to do, so it’s tailored to a range of activities that other companies will not cover as they may be considered “risky”.